 Aerial shot of Purlingbrook Falls

-When you arrive at Springbrook National Park you’ll find that there is free parking located at the entrance to Purlingbrook Falls.
+When you arrive at Springbrook National Park you’ll find that there is free parking located at the entrance to the falls.

-There is a small cafe near the parking lot if you would like to purchase some water and snacks before beginning the hike down to Purlingbrook Falls Walk.
+There is a small cafe near the parking lot if you would like to purchase some water and snacks before beginning the Purlingbrook Falls walk.

-There are also toilet amenities and picnic areas next to the car park that you can make use of before and after your Purlingbrook Falls adventure.
+There are also toilet amenities and picnic areas next to the car park that you can make use of before and after your adventure.

 PURLING BROOK FALLS TRAIL

-The trail down to Purlingbrook Falls is clearly signposted with a number of viewpoints along the way that offer spectacular views of the Gold Coast Hinterland.
+The trail down to the waterfalls is clearly signposted with a number of viewpoints along the way that offer spectacular views of the Gold Coast Hinterland.

-It’s a 4km moderate hike down to reach the base of Purlingbrook Falls.
+It’s a 4km moderate hike down to reach the base of falls.
 Depending on how many times you stop to take photos or to rest, the Purlingbrook Falls walk will take approximately 45 minutes from top to bottom.

-The way down to Purlingbrook Falls is a combination of concrete steps and cleared dirt trails that will lead you through the lush Gondwana Rainforest.
+The way down to the falls is a combination of concrete steps and cleared dirt trails that will lead you through the lush Gondwana Rainforest.

-There are some fun obstacles that you will encounter along the way down to Purlingbrook Falls such as hanging tree vines, flowing streams and wooden bridges that adds to the exciting adventure!
+There are some fun obstacles that you will encounter along the way down such as hanging tree vines, flowing streams, and wooden bridges that add to the exciting adventure!